-Medical device transit testing is usually applied to complete shipping cartons of products, from single product packs (if supplied in such a format) to complete pallets.
-The shipping simulation process subjects the package to multiple conditions, and to the rigours of transport and handling: random vibration, vehicle stacking, impact and compression.
-We offer a choice of ASTM or ISTA testing protocols and a variety of pre-conditioning regimes.
+Medical device transit testing is usually applied to complete shipping cartons of products from single product packs (if supplied this format) to complete pallets.
+The shipping simulation process subjects the package to multiple conditions and to the rigours of transport and handling: random vibration, vehicle stacking, impact, and compression.
+In order to provide worst case 'real life' conditions these inputs can be preceded by a variety of pre-conditioning regimes.

 Other Pre-Conditioning options are available on request.

 - Air Transport - Long Haul

 - ASTM D5276, sch.
 A: Initial manual handling.
 Drop on each side from 15 inches - visual inspection